RocknRoot/Zomburl/README.md

 If you change the database, you need to configure the corresponding settings in config/db.rb file. (sqlite3 by default)

+If you have problems to run Zomburl (Database connect error, read only db, etc.), ensure that the db directory is owned by corresponding http user (www, www-data, nobody, etc.).

 ## Need help ?

 Add an issue on github ! ;)